How AI Reduces Hotel Labor Costs Without Cutting Staff

 The Honest Limitations: What AI Can't Do

-The hotels getting the best results treat AI as a co-pilot, not an autopilot — a view supported by Unifocus's analysis of AI in hotel labor management: 'Hotels that treat AI as a co-pilot — not a replacement — will have the edge in navigating today's operational complexity.'
+The hotels getting the best results treat AI as a co-pilot, not an autopilot — a view supported by Unifocus's analysis of AI in hotel labor management: "Hotels that treat AI as a co-pilot — not a replacement — will have the edge."

 Implementation Priority by Hotel Type